nortikin/sverchok/docs/nodes/beta/iterate.rst

 - **Vertices**
 - **Edges**
 - **Polygons**
+- **Matrices**.
+Matrices that are applied to generated copies of source mesh.

 If ``Edges`` or ``Polygons`` input is not connected, then corresponding output will be empty.